charlestol/Robot-on-a-table/README.md

 ## Available Scripts

+To run tests, be in the project directory,

+first do

+### `npm install`

-In the project directory, you can run:
+then, you can run:

 ### `npm test`